-Karol Lipiński purchased the estate in the village Virliv, located between Lviv and Zolochiv, in 1845.
+Karol Lipiński purchased the estate in the village Urłów (today, Virliv), located between Lwów and Złoczów (Zolochiv), in 1845.
 He spent his vacations there, and in 1859 settled there permanently.
 After his death in 1861, the property was passed to his sons Gustaw and Konstanty.
-According to his will, the estate’s profits were used to establish a foundation, which gave scholarships to young violinists to study in Lviv, Naples, and Vienna.
+According to his will, the estate’s profits were used to establish a foundation, which gave scholarships to young violinists to study in Lwów, Naples, and Vienna.
 The foundation existed until the beginning of WWI.

-This is the grave of Karol Jozef Lipiński in Virliv (Polish: Urlow)
+This is the grave of Karol Jozef Lipiński in Virliv.

 Below is the birth record of my great-great grandfather’s brother, Stanislaus Bednawski, who was born in 1861 in Brody.
 In the record are the names of Stanislaus’s parents and grandparents, including his grandmother (my great x4 grandmother) Josepha Lipińska (born 1792), Karol Lipiński’s sister.

 The quoted excerpts in this article are from the book Lipinski: His Life and Times by Jozef Powrozniak.